partiallyderived/everyaction-client/docs-src/index.rst

-exactly to the EveryAction parameter :code:`$skip` described in the `EveryAction documentation <https://docs.everyaction.com/reference/pagination>`__, :code:`limit` does not exactly correspond to :code:`$top` because it may be set arbitrarily high: when it exceeds the maximum value for :code:`$top` described for the particular paginated method, multiple requests and sent and consolidated in the returned :code:`list`.
+exactly to the EveryAction parameter :code:`$skip` described in the `EveryAction documentation <https://docs.everyaction.com/reference/pagination>`__, :code:`limit` does not exactly correspond to :code:`$top` because it may be set arbitrarily high: when it exceeds the maximum value for :code:`$top` described for the particular paginated method, multiple requests are sent and consolidated in the returned :code:`list`.
 If :code:`limit` is not specified, the configured default value in the :class:`.EAClient` instance will be used instead.
 This default value is, by default ("the default for the default"), 50, but may be changed by setting the :code:`default_limit` attribute of :code:`EAClient`: